eddmann/eddmann.github.io/content/posts/2025/2025-10-17-running-mcps-everywhere-chatting-with-my-workouts/index.md

 This works great for single-user, local development with tools like Claude Desktop or Cursor.
 It's fast, requires no exposed ports or firewall rules, and keeps everything contained on your machine.

-For Claude Desktop, you configure it in `claude_desktop_config.json`:
+For MCP clients like Claude Desktop or Cursor, you configure it in the client's config file:

 ```json
 {